Air Japan: Redevelopment

 On March 8, 2022, ANA unveiled plans to transform Air Japan into a low-cost medium-haul carrier, with flights to be launched in the second half of the 2023 fiscal year.
 It was launched with the slogan Fly Thoughtful, and its brand name was restyled and revised to AirJapan.
 Up to this point, Air Japan had shared the same callsign with All Nippon Airways on all flights except routes to and from Seoul Incheon, Hong Kong, Taipei, and Honolulu, which used the Air Japan call sign.

 On March 9, 2023, ANA announced that Air Japan would be servicing flights to and from Southeast Asia starting in February 2024, using Boeing 787s in an all-economy class layout.
 The airline is intended to be ANA's rival to Japan Airlines' Zipair Tokyo, which competes in the same sector.
 Later that year, Air Japan's first destination from its Tokyo Narita hub was announced as Bangkok's Suvarnabhumi Airport, beginning on February 9, 2024, marking the airline's inaugural flight as a low-cost airline.

-Cessation of operations
+Cessation of AirJapan brand

-Air Japan announced on October 30, 2025 that it would cease all operations, with the last day of operations being March 28, 2026 as the result of restructuring of its parent company All Nippon Airways.
+Air Japan announced on October 30, 2025 that it would cease all operations of the AirJapan brand effective March 28, 2026.
+The decision is a result of restructuring of its parent company All Nippon Airways.
+Air Japan, the operating company that manages flights for the ANA and AirJapan brands, will continue to operate ANA brand international flights.